rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | default-routed-network | natRouted | 192.168.109.1 | 255.255.255.0 |         |         | 192.168.109.2-192.168.109.253 |
 ```

-You will notice that the `default-routed-network` does not have DNS addresses configured.
-We will delete this network and recreate it specifying Google's public DNS servers.
+Notice that the `default-routed-network` does not have DNS addresses configured.
+For the VM's to be able to resolve DNS addresses we need to add the DNS server setting on the `default-routed-network`.
+To do this we need to delete this network and recreate it specifying DNS server addresses.
+We use Google's public DNS servers.

 ```bash
 $ vca network delete -n default-routed-network && \